Employee Benefits · Voluntary Benefits

 The rare benefit category where employer and employee interests align.

 Most benefit decisions involve trade-offs — richer plan designs cost more, narrower networks frustrate members.
-Voluntary benefits are the unusual category where a well-designed program meaningfully helps employees while adding zero direct premium cost to the employer.
+Voluntary benefits are the unusual category where a well-designed program meaningfully helps employees.
+And, it adds zero direct premium cost to the employer.

 HOW WE BUILD A STRATEGY